w3c/wai-fundamentals-overview/content/foundations-course.md

 {% include_cached blockquote.html content="<p>I highly recommend this course for anybody wanting to learn about digital accessibility.
 It's got a lot of great info and a relatively small time commitment.</p>" source=" Justin Yarbrough.
 Blind.
 Digital #a11y specialist. #AvGeek." href="https://twitter.com/FatElvis04/status/1260961018135494657" %}

-Post-course [survey responses](https://www.surveymonkey.com/results/SM-VHHPL83R7/) (as of 2020-Dec-04) include:
+Post-course [survey responses](https://www.surveymonkey.com/results/SM-VHHPL83R7/) (as of 29 June 2021) include:
-* Have your skills/knowledge increased as a result of the course?<br>95% Yes.
+* Have your skills/knowledge increased as a result of the course?<br>96% Yes.
-* Did you learn what you were expecting to learn?<br>88% Satisfied or Very satisfied.
+* Did you learn what you were expecting to learn?<br>90% Satisfied or Very satisfied.
 * How likely is it that you will be able to **apply the skills that you learned in this course in your everyday work?**<br>**96%** Likely or Very likely.

 ## Provided by